kragen/derctuo/markdown/language-of-choice.md

 ----

-An earlier draft of Bacon's article, if I recall correctly, chose the symbols `←` and `→` rather than `0` and `1` for the Boolean values, and used infix rather than prefix syntax, so (if we interpret `←` as True and `→` as False) `a if b else c` would be written `a {b} c`,
+An earlier draft of Bacon’s article, if I recall correctly, chose the symbols `←` and `→` rather than `0` and `1` for the Boolean values, and used infix rather than prefix syntax, so (if we interpret `←` as True and `→` as False) `a if b else c` would be written `a {b} c`,